cuongbuoi/retro-ai-agent/memory-bank/techContext.md

 - End-to-end testing with Cypress (planned)
 - Manual testing for AI interaction quality
 - Localization testing for Vietnamese content and layout
+- Search integration testing for result quality and error handling

 ## Security Considerations